 |307||Science for Children (3).
 Prereq: Admission to education.

-The subject matter, materials, and methods of teaching science, health, and physical education in the elementary school.
+The subject matter, materials, and methods of teaching science and health in the elementary school.
 (Spring only)

 |308||Mathematics for Children (3).
 Prereq: Admission to education.
 A prerequisite for student teaching.